How naloxone reverses opioid overdoses (and why it’s important to have on hand!)

 Hospitals carry naloxone and, increasingly, so do first responders, including police and firefighters.
 But you can also get naloxone from a doctor or pharmacist, as well as from local health departments and public health clinics.
 Ask your pharmacist whether your insurance can cover the cost of naloxone.
 Some local distribution programs can also provide naloxone at low or no cost and provide training on how to use it.

 There can be barriers to getting naloxone, including cost, supply, stigma, or lack of information about local laws.
-People who need it may not always be able to get it.
+People who need naloxone may not always be able to get it.
 The availability of naloxone may depend on your area.
 Check your state’s laws on getting naloxone from a pharmacist.
 Some states have “Good Samaritan laws” that can protect you and the person overdosing from drug possession charges when you call 911.
 These laws encourage people to seek medical help in the event of an overdose.

 NIDA supports research to address this and other aspects of the drug overdose crisis.